apple/cups/README.txt

     to support real-world printing under UNIX.

     CUPS includes an image file RIP that supports printing of image files to non-PostScript printers.
-A customized version of GPL Ghostscript for CUPS called ESP Ghostscript is available separately to support printing of PostScript files within the CUPS driver framework.
+GPL Ghostscript now includes the "cups" driver to support printing of PostScript files within the CUPS driver framework.
 Sample drivers for Dymo, EPSON, HP, OKIDATA, and Zebra printers are included that use these filters.

     CUPS is licensed under the GNU General Public License and GNU Library General Public License versions 2.